Mirxa27/MirxaAgent/docs/examples/cuga_as_mcp/README.md

 ## What is MCP?

 Model Context Protocol (MCP) is a standard that allows AI applications to expose their capabilities as tools that other applications can use.
-By running CUGA as an MCP server, you can integrate its powerful automation capabilities into other systems.
+By running MirxaAgent as an MCP server, you can integrate its powerful automation capabilities into other systems.

 ## How This Example Works

-This example creates an MCP server that exposes CUGA's task execution capabilities with multiple execution modes:
+This example creates an MCP server that exposes MirxaAgent's task execution capabilities with multiple execution modes:

-1. **Initializes CUGA Agent** - Sets up the core CUGA system
+1. **Initializes MirxaAgent** - Sets up the core MirxaAgent system
 2. **Configures Environment Variables** - Sets up MCP servers file and execution modes
 3. **Exposes Multiple Tools** - Provides three different execution modes:
    - `run_api_task` - API-only mode (headless, no GUI)